 |Measured Bottom Bracket Height (mm)||270||285||290||278||276|

 |Measured Chain Stay Length (mm)||425||425||425||425||430|

 Our Analysis and Test Results

-The new Diverge has what Specialized calls, "the most progressive geometry we've ever created for a drop-bar bike."
-They have increased the frame's reach, slackened the head tube, and included a longer offset fork compared to the previous design.
-Our size 58cm test bike measured with a 1060mm wheelbase, a 590mm effective top tube, and a long 401mm reach.
+The new Diverge has what Specialized calls "the most progressive geometry we've ever created for a drop-bar bike."
+They have increased the frame's reach, slackened the head tube, and included a longer offset fork than the previous design.
+Our 58cm test bike measured with a 1060mm wheelbase, a 590mm effective top tube, and a long 401mm reach.
 The head tube angle has been slackened to 71.75-degrees with a 73.5-degree seat tube angle.
 The chainstays measured 425mm in length, with a low bottom bracket height of 270mm.
 Our test bike tipped the scales at 21 lbs and 2 oz set up tubeless without pedals.

 - Available in Carbon Fiber or Aluminum frames

 - SWAT storage compartment in the downtube of the frame

 - 20mm of Future Shock 2.0 front suspension